So what’s the deal with magnesium?

 Magnesium is involved in numerous bodily functions, from relaxing sore muscles to relieving anxiety, though it isn’t as widely discussed as other vitamins and minerals.
 Holistic nutrition coach Andrea Moss of Moss Wellness in New York City says magnesium deficiencies are such a big focus in her practice because nutritionists see the effects so frequently.
 “So many clients of ours are surprised to hear about it, since it usually isn’t discussed by their physicians,” she says.
 Don’t let that happen to you—check out our tips for what magnesium deficiency symptoms you might be ignoring.

 You kind of hate vegetables

 The most common cause of magnesium deficiencies is a diet deprived of magnesium-rich foods.
 “Many of us are magnesium deficient because we aren’t necessarily eating enough magnesium-rich foods,” says Moss.
 Moss recommends veggies, brown rice, nuts and seeds to adjust this.
-Here’s how to trick your brain into liking veggies you hate.
+Check out these 14 benefits of magnesium that could save your life.